ExpressionEngine/ExpressionEngine-User-Guide/docs/development/tab-files.md

 [TOC]

 ## Overview
 Add-ons can also add tabs which are visible on in [Publish Layouts](control-panel/channels.md#publish-layouts).
 Respectivley these tabs would also be visible on the Entry Publish/Edit page if selected in the publish layout.
+Tabs can also optionally display the associated data as columns in Entry Manager.

 Two things are required for your add-on to have this functionality:
 - [`tabs()` method](/development/add-on-update-file.md#add-publish-tabs-with-your-add-on-tabs) added to the Update File
 - The Tab File (`tab.[addon_name].php`)